-An SSL certificate signed only by the owner of a website is called a self-signed certificate.
-Client applications, such as a web browser, that access SSL-secured resources on a website that uses a self-signed SSL certificate will warn that the site could not be verified as a trusted website.
-The sections below explain how to suppress SSL warnings from self-signed certificates.
+A server certificate signed only by the owner of a website is called a self-signed certificate.
+Client applications, such as a web browser, that access HTTPS-secured resources on a website that uses a self-signed certificate will warn that the site could not be verified as a trusted website.
+The sections below explain how to suppress warnings from self-signed certificates.

 To suppress warnings from a self-signed certificate, the domain component of the ArcGIS Server URL must match the Common Name property of the certificate.
-To learn how to set this property, see Enabling SSL on ArcGIS Server.
+To learn how to set this property, see Best practices for server certificates.

 For example, to connect to an ArcGIS Server site using the URL https://www.gisserver.domain.com:6443/arcgis/, the common name in the certificate should be www.gisserver.com.